 Register for a Virtual Field Trip!

-This 45 min. program asks students if they would want to be lightkeepers.
-What kinds of jobs did a lightkeeper do?
-What was life like for kids at a lighthouse?
+Light stations take a lot of work!
+This 45 minute program asks students if they could run a light station.
+Would they want to live at a lighthouse?
+What would be fun?
+What would be hard?
 Students will explore how life in the past was different from what they are used to.
-This program is suitable for all ages.
+This program is designed for elementary students.

 When registering for your program, please let us know how we can support learning in your classroom.